drhsqlite/fossil-mirror/www/server/any/stunnel.md

 ## S<a name="sa"></a>ocket Activation

-The following `stunnel.conf` configuration configures it to run Fossil in socket activation mode, launching Fossil only when an HTTPS hit comes in, then shutting it back down as soon as the transaction is complete:
+The following `stunnel.conf` configuration configures it to run Fossil in socket listener mode, launching Fossil only when an HTTPS hit comes in, then shutting it back down as soon as the transaction is complete:

 ```dosini